Miles with Maggie (1986-1988)

 - Series in Computer Currents about emerging technologies that made the trip possible

 - Series in 73 Magazine about communications-related systems

 - Poster of the Winnebiko II in our online store

 Next… BEHEMOTH — Big Electronic Human-Energized Machine… Only Too Heavy (1989-1992)

 Miles with Maggie Timeline

-Here, in chronological order, are my posts to GEnie (1986-1988).
+Here, in chronological order, are my posts to GEnie (1986-1988) during this 6,000-mile phase of the adventure.
 As with the first trip, I was “travel blogging” from the road, although that term had not been invented yet.
-Linked stories open in a new browser tab.
+The links to stories will open in new tabs…